CynaCons/stm32_BluTechDevice/README.md

 # stm32_BluTechDevice

-#What does this driver do ?
+#What does this lirabry do ?

 This .c and .h files must be included to a stm32 project to use and control a BluTech  LoRa device via UART.
-Examples are provided to build a functionnal program quickly and easily using public functions.
+Examples are provided to build a functionnal program quickly and easily using public functions from the library.

-Currently, three boards are functionnal : stm32f4-disco ; stm32f103 ; stm32l152.
+Currently, three boards are supported : stm32f4-disco ; stm32f103 ; stm32l152.

-This driver is built to be generic and easily reused across all stm32 projects, only the data sensing part has to change.
+This library is built to be generic and easily reused across all stm32 projects, only the data sensing part has to change.

+Check the provided example project (for IAR but the project structure is IDE independent) for copyable code.

+# TL;DR (Too Long; Didnt Read)

+Clone this repository.
+Open the *BluTechDevice_stm32f103_IARexample/EWARM/Project.eww* workspace with IAR.
+(optionnal) Write the appropriate code to retrieve data from your sensor Compile,flash your board and wire the UARTs.
+Reset the board and you should now see the commands menu.

 ## Tell me more !

-This driver will use two UART :
+This lirabry will use two UART :

 One, called "deviceUart" will send commands to the BluTech device and receive the command's answer or receive data sent from the REST API (?)